tillprochaska/embed/README.md

 ```

 #### URL parameters
-The Embed plugin support various URL parameters of provider that usually get lost during the embed call.
-To see which parameters are supported, please use the panel field and switch on the cheatsheer option.
+Embed supports various URL parameters of provider that usually get lost during the embed call.
+To see which parameters are supported, please use the panel field and switch on the cheatsheet option.

 ## Panel field <a id="Field"></a>
-The Embed plugin also includes its own panel field which provides a preview of the embedded medium right inside the panel:
+Embed also includes its own panel field which provides a preview of the embedded medium right inside the panel:

 ```
 // in your blueprint